saltukalakus/idiomatic-rust-snippets/src/algorithms/searching/depth-first.md

 }
 ```

-1. **Graph Representation**: The graph is represented using a `HashMap` where each key is a node, and the value is a vector of its neighbors.
+- The graph is represented using a `HashMap` where each key is a node, and the value is a vector of its neighbors.
-2. **DFS Function**: The `dfs` function takes a reference to the graph, the current node, and a mutable reference to a vector of visited nodes.
+- The `dfs` function takes a reference to the graph, the current node, and a mutable reference to a vector of visited nodes.
-3. **Base Case**: If the current node has already been visited, the function returns.
+- If the current node has already been visited, the function returns.
-4. **Visit Node**: The current node is added to the visited vector.
+- The current node is added to the visited vector.
-5. **Recursive Call**: The function recursively visits all the neighbors of the current node.
+- The function recursively visits all the neighbors of the current node.
-6. **Main Function**: The `main` function initializes the graph, creates a vector to track visited nodes, and calls the `dfs` function starting from node 2.
+- The `main` function initializes the graph, creates a vector to track visited nodes, and calls the `dfs` function starting from node 2.
 Finally, it prints the visited nodes.